-Government of the United Kingdom shall take effective corrective action in consultation with the Government of the Argentine Republic and other co-operating Governments and in accordance with the procedures outlined in paragraph 7 to remedy the situation.
+11. If it is found as a result of a review of the minimum import price arrangements under paragraph 9 that they have resulted in an appreciable distortion of the pattern of trade in the products which this Note covers between co-operating Governments supplying the United Kingdom and in consequence have damaged or threaten to damage the trade interests of the Government of the United States, the Government of the United Kingdom shall take effective corrective action in consultation with the Government of the United States and other co-operating Governments and in accordance with the procedures outlined in paragraph 7 to remedy the situation.
 In addition, consultation will take place between the Government of the United Kingdom and co-operating Governments and if it is thereby found that the total imports of cereals (including the wheat equivalent of wheat flour) have shown or threaten to show an appreciable decline below the average volume of such imports during the three years preceding 1st July, 1964, and that this decline has taken place or threatens to take place because the changes outlined in paragraph 5 have failed to be effective for the purpose of maintaining that volume of imports, the Government of the United Kingdom shall take effective corrective action at the earliest practicable time to remedy the situation.